Brad Dickey, Ed.S., NCSP, BCBA

 Director & Clinician

-Brad Dickey is a Board Certified Behavioral Analyst (BCBA) within the field of applied behavioral analysis and a Nationally Certified School Psychologist.
+Brad Dickey is a Board Certified Behavioral Analyst (BCBA) and a Nationally Certified School Psychologist.
 Brad specializes in early identification and treatment of behavioral disorders including individuals’ diagnosed with developmental disabilities.
 He has over 10 years of experience working with persons' diagnosed with Autism Spectrum Disorder and other behavioral disabilities.
 Brad has published articles in the Journal of Behavioral Education and enjoys using evidenced based research to support individuals who need behavioral support.
 Brad’s goal is to help others succeed behaviorally so they become more productive and happy members of society.

 Dr. Groskreutz, Ph.D., BCBA-D